Goda’s Slave – Chapter 13: Full of Kanna Rava

 “And yet still you look at me.”

-But before she could follow through, a pair of hands appeared around her wrists.
-The touch was gentle; the fingers had wrapped around her forearms very slowly, and the light pressure that stopped her movements only came once Kanna’s hand had brushed lightly against some skin beneath the water, some skin that was etched with what felt like a sparse patch of hair.
+Before she could follow through, a pair of hands appeared around her wrists.
+The grip was gentle; the fingers had wrapped around her forearms very slowly, and the light pressure that stopped her movements only came once Kanna’s hand had brushed against some skin beneath the water—some skin that was etched with what felt like a sparse patch of hair.

 Kanna didn’t fight Goda’s grasp, which pulled her hands out of the water.
 Kanna stared down into her own reflection, her breaths coming hard, her chest heaving.
 Both her and Goda’s image rippled with the movement of the water, but she tried not to look at Goda’s expression.